 A little over $100 billion in convertible bonds were issued in 2020.
 Don’t get too excited, though; most are sold privately to institutional investors and are not available to retail investors.
 This is also still only about 2% of the total outstanding corporate bonds.

 How To Buy Convertible Bonds

 Institutional investors can buy convertible bonds privately.
-If you’re reading this, you’re probably not an institutional investor, so you’re relegated to convertible bond ETFs and mutual funds.
+If you’re reading this, you’re probably not an institutional investor, so you’re relegated to convertible bond ETFs and mutual funds, which should be preferable anyway, to diversify the credit risk, liquidity risk, and default risk of the issuers.
 Below are 3 of the most popular funds.

 There are only a handful of convertible bonds ETFs available, and only 3 of them have appreciable AUM.